Certified Clinical Medical Assistant (CCMA)- 14 weeks

 Employment & Education: Upon successful completion of the Clinical Medical Assistant program you will have the skills necessary to gain employment in a number of capacities.
 Job opportunities will be prevalent in physicians’ offices, clinics, chiropractors’ offices and outpatient facilities.

-Course curriculum: This program will provide the necessary training and skills required to take the National Healthcareer Association (NHA) Certified Clinical Medical Assistant (CCMA) national examination.
-This 220-hour program includes 140 classroom hours (lecture and labs) and an 80-hour clinical externship.
-Students must successfully complete the 140-hour classroom requirement to be eligible for the NHA exam and to participate in the 80-hour clinical externship rotation.
+Course curriculum: This program will provide the necessary training and skills required to take the National Health Career Association (NHA) Certified Clinical Medical Assistant (CCMA) national examination.
+Students must successfully complete the approximate 130 hour classroom requirement to be eligible for the NHA exam.
 This comprehensive Clinical Medical Assistant program provides training in the following areas: • function of the clinical medical assistant in an office • introduction to health care facilities • medical terminology • anatomy of each of the body parts • care & safety of patients • medical & legal aspects and work ethics • effective verbal and non-verbal communication • interpersonal skills and human behavior • phone in prescriptions to various pharmacies • confidentiality and HIPAA • take patient medical histories • update patient medical files • instruct patients on proper usage of medications • vital signs and documentation • phlebotomy including venipunctures • collecting non-blood specimens • performing 12 lead EKGs, EKG strip analysis • prepare and assist with medical examinations • take blood pressure and body temperatures • apply sterile dressings • prepare patients for x-rays • perform various injections • perform peripheral IVs • administer oral medications • aseptic technique and infection prevention • assist with minor surgeries • proper use and disposal of biohazards and sharps